shelbyspees/speesblog/_posts/2015-03-13-moms-surgery.md

 I'm in the waiting room at Kaiser West LA.

 I actually like hospitals because everyone working there is super nice, but I hate waiting rooms because they have the TV on.
 It's so annoying.
-How can people stand to have so much noise and pointless yammering drilling into their heads all the time?
+How can people stand to have so much noise and pointless yammering drilled into their heads all the time?

 I've been trying to understand the heap implementation of the priority queue.
 There are a few things I understand better, like how it's only partially sorted.
 How did people come up with this stuff?
 Grammar in spoken languages is complex, but nobody sat down and wrote it out.